 How to Rebuild Your Credit After Divorce

 No matter the source of your income, manage it well.
 A budget can help you make the best of your income.
-If you’re not used to managing money, e.g. because your ex-spouse always took care of the bills, it can take some time to get used to paying bills and staying under your income.
-Read as much as you can about personal finance and look for some local personal finance courses to help you get acquainted with managing money.
+If you’re not used to managing money because your ex-spouse always took care of the bills, it can take some time to get used to paying bills and staying within your income.
+If necessary seek help from a trusted family member or friend to help you get a realistic budget on track.

-You’ll never have complete control of your credit history while you still have open accounts with your ex-spouse.
+You’ll never have complete control of your credit history if you still have open accounts with your ex-spouse.
+Your ex's actions—or nonactions—will continue affecting your credit score even after divorce, so it's a good idea to make sure the divorce settlement outlines steps for separating this debt.

 Ideally, the debts you’re responsible for are in your name only and those your spouse is responsible for are in his or her name only.
 A refinance, balance transfer, and consolidation are options for the two of you to restructure your debts so they’re in the responsible person's name.